 This lantern is the largest and the heaviest product we reviewed.
 It is also the brightest.
 It packs into its plastic carrying case with ease once the propane canister is removed.
 The carrying case is light and closes securely.

 The Northstar is best used for car camping, RVing, or cabin retreats.
 It does use a lot of fuel on its highest setting, so if you need a lot of light for an extended period of time we recommend purchasing a larger propane tank than the portable 14-ounce canisters.

 This product is not cheap, especially if you purchase a case (which we recommend), but it is bright.
 It is made from quality parts and works well for car, RV, and cabin camping.
-We used it practically nightly for over ten weeks and didn't have any problems.
+We used it practically every night for over ten weeks and didn't have any problems.
 The plastic base is not very durable nor does it stay on when you lift the lantern by its handle.